telerik/fiddler-everywhere-docs/user-guide/live-traffic/inspector-types.md

 position: 20
 ---

-## Inspector Types
+# Inspector Types

-Fiddler's Inspectors display the **request** and the **response** for the selected session in the **Live Traffic list**.
+Fiddler Everywhere's inspectors display the **request** and the **response** for the selected session in the **Live Traffic list**.
 The inspectors are located in the right panel with the Request inspectors above the Response inspectors.

 Select a session (from the __Live Traffic__ list) to load its data into the Inspector's section.
 Request inspectors are located at the top, and Response inspectors are located at the bottom (on the right panel).